Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

 The purpose of entities is to define what parts of the object will be selectable in particular.
 Thus, any object that is meant to be selectable must be split into sensitive entities (one or several).
 For instance, to apply face selection to an object it is necessary to explode it into faces and use them for creation of a sensitive entity set.

-@image html visualization_image005.png "Example of a shape divided into sensitive entities"
-@image latex visualization_image005.png "Example of a shape divided into sensitive entities"
+@figure{visualization_image005.png, "Example of a shape divided into sensitive entities"}

 Depending on the user's needs, sensitive entities may be atomic (point or edge) or complex.
 Complex entities contain many sub-elements that can be handled by detection mechanism in a similar way (for example, a polyline stored as a set of line segments or a triangulation).